DoctorLogicProduct/dltest/_pages/products/growth-accelerators/managed-chat.md

 - component: hero-2
   component_css: hero-2
   class: managed-chat__hero
-  headline: "Boost Your Conversion Rate"
+  headline: "Convert More Visitors"
   text: "Treat website visitors exactly like you would an office visit - with a helpful and professional concierge.
 Managed Chat can help to reduce your website bounce rate and increase your advertising ROI by engaging with more website visitors and turning them into leads."
   btn:
 - component: item-grid
   class: managed-chat__item-grid--1
   component_css: item-grid
   headline: "How It Works"
   text: "Managed Chat is a small applet that sits on your website.
 Visitors to your site can use Chat to contact a team of trained agents, 24/7.
-Our staff is trained to answer questions and help the user contact a person in your office.
-Treat website visitors like you would office visitors - with a helpful and professional concierge."
+Our staff is trained to answer questions and help the user contact a person in your office."
   btn:
   per-row-count: 3
   items: